MechaResearch/MechaPwn/README.md

 ### DSP limitations

 1. Burning coils.
 It is NOT MECHAPWN fault!!!
 It is a hardware bug, you are risking every time you put the burned disk into FAT[^5] and 70k[^7].
 Affects any FAT[^5] and 70k[^7] consoles.
 If a disc has bad ECC (error correction) data on the error correction area of each sector, there's a chance it may crash the DSP during a read, given that the coils are driven using PWM (pulse width modulation) there's a 50% chance it may crash while the coil is energized.
 The coil is not designed to receive constant current so it can be damaged.
 It doesn't crash with silver discs (without scrapes), it **may** crash with burnt discs, it only depends if the ECC data is bogus or not.
 While this problem is not caused by MechaPwn, our team understands that after MechaPwn you will have more reasons to put burned disks inside.
 You are warned!
-The only working fix for preventing this - is `Matrix PIC fix` that shut down the system in case of ECC error.
+The only working fix for preventing this - is `Matrix PIC fix` that shut down the system in case of an ECC error.
 All other passive fixes are not working.
 The other way for fixing this: replace the DSP chip with some DTL DSP chip (that is marked -1).
 [More details about Matrix PIC fix](docs/PICfix.md).
 2. DSP does not store disk keys (16 bytes) inside its registers.
 This only affects retail units, real DTL units do not have this `bug?/feature?` cause DTL units have another DSP chip revision.
 The mechacon copies disc ID data from the masterdisc sector into the DSP registers and later in CDVDMAN on DTL units.
 Retail DSP always read back from the disc.
 This will block MasterPatched disks from running directly from OSD.

 ## Program Advantages